dashingsoft/pyarmor/docs/mode.rst

 https://github.com/dashingsoft/pyarmor-core/tree/v5.3.0/tests/advanced_mode/README.md

-It is recommended to upgrade in the next major version.
+It is recommended to upgrade in the next minor version.

 .. note::